cppseminar/apc-lectures/public/lectures/threads.md

 ## What about GPUs?

-* Outside the scope of this lectures
+* Outside the scope of these lectures
 * GPUs are even more parallel than CPUs and require different programming model (CUDA, OpenCL, Vulkan, etc.)
 * There are some libraries to use GPU from C++ (e.g. Thrust, C++ AMP, boost::compute etc.)